-- 1. Our homes we will work with local authorities, landowners, developers and the full range of housing providers to create affordable, good quality housing options and to retrofit existing homes to be more environmentally sustainable. - Our devolution deal will help us deliver this through: - ➤ £16.8 million of devolved capital funding in 2024/25 to support the building of new homes on brownfield land - > £9 million housing capital funding to support the delivery of housing priorities
+Our homes - we will work with local authorities, landowners, developers and the full range of housing providers to create affordable, good quality housing options and to retrofit existing homes to be more environmentally sustainable.
+Our devolution deal will help us deliver this through:

-- New, broad powers to acquire and dispose of land to build houses, commercial space and infrastructure, for growth and regeneration - Our skills we will work collaboratively with employers, skill providers and local authorities to ensure our citizens have the opportunity to develop key skills and access opportunities to work well and build fulfilling careers.
+- £16.8 million of devolved capital funding in 2024/25 to support the building of new homes on brownfield land - > £9 million housing capital funding to support the delivery of housing priorities - New, broad powers to acquire and dispose of land to build houses, commercial space and infrastructure, for growth and regeneration - Our skills we will work collaboratively with employers, skills and training providers, local authorities and other stakeholders to ensure our citizens have the opportunity to develop key skills and access opportunities to work well and build fulfilling careers.
 This will also help the creation of a strong and sustainable local economy.